 What They Do:

-ChatGPT and Bard are not only conversational AI platforms but also invaluable tools for testing your content’s alignment with user queries and LLM behavior.
+ChatGPT and Gemini are not only conversational AI platforms but also invaluable tools for testing your content’s alignment with user queries and LLM behavior.

 How to Use Them for LLM Optimization: